 I attribute this mostly to the availability of high quality new ball lock kegs.
 Makers of new kegs upped their game as far as quality and price.
 To the point where new ball lock keg prices can, at times, be similar to used ball lock keg prices.
-I think new keg price and quality have helped stave off the disappearance of used kegs.
-I think the threat was real, but new ball locks helped to stretch out used keg supply
+I think new keg price and quality helped stave off the disappearance of used kegs for a long time.
+In my opinion, the threat was real, but new ball locks helped to stretch out used keg supply

 And then… Pin Locks…

 The first real shake up we saw in 2022.
 It was a quick reversal in keg pricing.
 Pin locks had always, generally, been cheaper than ball locks.
 As the year progressed, this flipped.

 - MoreBeer’s Pin Lock offering has sky-rocketed to $85 per keg (qualifies for free shipping)

 - Keg Connection’s Pin Locks have gone up.
 They used to sell for $30 to $35

 AIH’s keg offering had been the last good to okay price used pin lock offering.
 They’ve been working there way up in 2023.

 - Pin Lock Keg (Used) – 5 gallon – $79.99 + shipping

 - Set of Four 5 Gallon Kegs, Pin Lock (Used) – $269.99, $67.50 each + shipping